blancsw/run_analysis/data/23_08_2024_cetone_10k/readme_en.md

 # Test of Lactate and Ketones

+Author: BLANC Swan

+TEAM: NS-TEAM Infomaniak

+Special thanks to KetoneAid for producing one of the best ketone esters on the market.

 DATE conducted: 22/08/2024 at 18:00

 > Note: This test aims to initiate research tracks on ketone esters.
 The results obtained should be interpreted accordingly and are based on a single athlete.